 Martin Luther King Jr. Day is just another day without my children.
 Another day my children are being forcibly alienated from their mother, and their maternal family of origin (including our culture and family history).

 Remembering Martin Luther King Jr. Day 2010… We sat shoulder to shoulder, huddling over a bright yellow piece of construction paper.
-JJ impatiently grabbed for the markers, she always had to be first at everything.
-My son, DJ, is more thoughtful, deliberate.
+My daughter impatiently grabbed for the markers, she always had to be first at everything.
+My son is more thoughtful, deliberate.

 I read the “I Had a Dream” speech to my children, and talked to them about what life was like for Blacks when Dr. King gave this powerful speech by sharing with them stories from our own family.
 I flipped open our family photos, taking my children back to our family beginnings in Alabama, memories collecting in the overgrown back roads, sharing stories about the adventures my cousin and I had visiting the places important to our family.